joshuakleveter/pluralsight/javascript_path/04_quick_start_javascript_03/NOTES.md

 - Host objects are defined by the environment.
 - Core objects are defined by the JS spec.
 - Other objects are defined by the coder.

+## This and the Global Object

+- In the browser the global object is `Window`
+- All the code you write is added as a property or method to the global object.
+- Be careful not to override other properties and methods in the global scope!